alexander-hamme/_old_Tadpole-Tracker-Python/README.md

   * Tracking: I have implemented linear Kalman filters for trajectory estimation, and a modified version of the Munkres Hungarian optimal assignment algorithm for maintaining unique object identities across frames.

 -----

-Current Progress:

-Running inferences on each video frame with a deep neural network is very computationally expensive, on a CPU it takes ~4-5 seconds per frame.
-Running on a GTX 1070 GPU allow 19 fps with accurate detection on tadpoles from a video stream, which is nearly fast enough to do (accurate) real-time analysis.
-The next step is to try to optimize this process to hit a higher fps rate, and then implement the trajectory prediction tracking system and embed it in the system.

 ###### Proof of Concept gif: